kazabooboo/gizra.com/_posts/2010-05-17-code-sample-for-drutnet-api-connect-load-node-save-node-and-upload-file.md

 ---
-created: 1274085839
-layout: post
 tags:
 - Drupal-planet
 - .NET
 - DrutNet
-permalink: content/code-sample-drutnet
+permalink: /content/code-sample-drutnet/
 title: "Code sample for DrutNet API - connect, load node, save node and upload file "
+created: 1274085839
+layout: post
 ---
 In the previous <a href="/content/drutnet-drupal-net-api">post</a> I've introduced DrutNet API with an already compiled example, today I will show some code examples.
 Since last post I've added a new method that allow file upload with Services, using the base-64 conversion, I will show you how this method works.